 2 Dept. Psychology, University College London, London, UK.

-Reinforcement Learning (RL) is a general framework for Machine Learning that also describes mammalian behaviour [1].
-In order to allow decisions in complex environments, RL has been extended with the use of options [2] that allow agents to learn the value of multicomponential sequences of actions in a given context [3, 4].
-Options guide the agent to unique states designated as subgoals, at which a new option is selected.
-For example, when moving around a building, agents may learn the value of reaching a doorway to enter a new room.
-However, although prediction error signals for interim goals have been observed in the striatum [5], it remains unknown whether unique representations of subgoal states exist in the human brain.
+Humans make decisions in a wide variety of scenarios during their everyday life, but many of these are still beyond the capabilities of state-of-the-art computers and algorithms.
+One reason for this is because the number of possible states grows exponentially with time as an agent plans ahead in the future.
+How do humans (and other animals) solve this problem?
+It has been suggested that hierarchical representations may be well suited for this problem, where one seeks to reach an interim goal (subgoal) in a first place instead of the final goal.
+However, it is poorly understood what principles determine such subgoals, or what are the neural underpinnings of hierarchical planning.
+In this study, we aim to find evidence for the existence of subgoals in a navigation task with humans, and to identify the brain regions involved during the execution of a plan.

-To address this question, we used fMRI to measure BOLD signal of 20 healthy participants (10 female; age 19-34, mean 25.6 years) performed a navigation task within a virtual environment representing a subway network.
-Each network consisted of multiple stations identified by unambiguous names and connected via "subway lines" represented with a distinct colour.
-We predicted that stations where the lines intersected (exchange stations) would be treated as subgoals and would garner unique behavioural and neural effects.
-During a training session, participants became familiar with the environment by repetedly completing journeys within the same network.
-They executed their plan using cardinal directions (north, south, west, east) and an additional action (switch) to change between lines at an exchange station.
+To address this question, we used fMRI to measure BOLD signal while 20 healthy participants (10 female; age 19-34, mean 25.6 years) performed a navigation task within a previously-learned virtual environment representing a subway network.
+Each network consisted of multiple stations identified by unambiguous names and connected via "subway lines" that (during training) were represented with a salient contextual cue (colour).
+We reasoned that stations where the lines intersected (exchange stations) would be treated as subgoals and predicted that they would garner unique behavioural and neural effects, even though during task performance they were not associated with explicit visual cues.

+Participants first performed a training session, during which they became familiar with the subway map by repeatedly completing journeys to a destination station.
+They executed their plan by pressing a key to move in one of the cardinal directions (north, south, west, east) at each station, and an additional action (switch) to change between lines at an exchange station.
 Finally, once they reached the destination station, participants received feedback on the duration of their journey (and the optimal distance).
 During training only, participants could see a map of the network, and were quizzed about it to ensure that they were learning.

 On a subsequent day, participants undertook a second session whilst undergoing whole-brain fMRI.
 In the scanner they also completed multiple journeys but the colour of the lines were removed and no additional action was required to switch between lines.
-No feedback was given.
-A reward-based system was put in place, such that each journey had a fixed probability of being cancelled.
 Participants earned bonus income by reaching their goal on time, and thus tried to minimise the absolute distance of their paths.
-Around 50% of the journeys were cancelled for each participant.
+Journeys were randomly cancelled with fixed probability on each time step, to put pressure on participants to decorrelate key experimental variables for imaging anlaysis.

-Reaction times increased as the subject approached a line change, and became lower than average directly after the change.
+Reaction times increased as the subject approached a line change, and then speeded up directly after the change.
 Critically, this did not happen around exchange stations where the subject did not change lines.
+A similar but weaker effect was found near elbow stations, where the subject changed direction but didn't change line.